Greece Information for Your Yacht Charter

 The Sporades Islands

 The Saronic Islands

 Greece General Information | Climate

 This vast quantity is a result of the geographic positioning of Greece, located between the continents of Europe and Africa.
-The trees, for example, are of a medium size where you will find various species of pines, oaks, olive, fruit, and palms in abundance.
+The trees, for example, are of medium size, where you will find various species of pines, oaks, olives, fruit, and palms in abundance.

 The geographic positioning also allows for alternating weather patterns.
-In addition, there are cold winters, and warm exotic summers, that are cooled by prevailing winds called the “Meltemi.”
-Most of all the most prevalent characteristic of the climate in Greece is the ever-present sunshine.
+In addition, there are cold winters and warm summers that are cooled by prevailing winds called the “Meltemi.”
+Most of all, the most prevalent characteristic of the climate in Greece is the ever-present sunshine.

 Greece General Information | Seasons

 Greece General Information | Marina Locations and Starting Points

 - Athens, Lavrion, and Poros: the starting point to Saronic Gulf and Cyclades (Naxos, Paros, Santorini, Mykonos)